GIScience/gis-training-resource-center/content/Module_2/en_qgis_projections.md

 3. __Why is it important to choose a CRS appropriate to your area of interest (local vs global)?
 What problems may arise if you apply a local CRS to global data (or vice versa)?__

 :::{dropdown} Answer
 - Because every projection is optimized to reduce distortion in some aspect (area, distance, shape) over a particular spatial extent (region).
-For a local area, a local or regionally tuned CRS will minimize distortion and allow more accurate measurements
+For a local area, a local or regionally tuned CRS will minimize distortion and allow more accurate measurements.
 - If you apply a local CRS (meant for a small area) to global data, distortions become extreme outside the intended region.
 Features may be skewed, stretched, or mislocated, and distance/area computations will be highly inaccurate in regions far from the projection’s optimal zone.
 - Conversely, using a global projection (e.g. a world Mercator) for a local region may not exploit the possibility of reducing distortion, and may even yield worse local accuracy than a more specialized projection.
 Also, global projections often distort large areas—so local detail may suffer.
 - In summary: applying a mismatched CRS leads to inconsistencies, misalignment of layers, errors in measurements, and misleading spatial relationships.